 What the accelerator fund will do

-The Integrated Farm Planning (IFP) Accelerator Fund has $14.4 million to spend over 4 years.
-It will invest in initiatives that help farmers, growers, and whenua Māori owners adopt an integrated approach to their farm planning.
+The Integrated Farm Planning (IFP) Accelerator Fund is investing in initiatives that help farmers, growers, and whenua Māori owners adopt an integrated approach to their farm planning.

 About integrated farm planning